samiiio/samiouyang-dataviz-portfolio/final-project-part-three.md

 - I would like to use map to visualize the annual precipitation or annual rainy days of each city in US, the map should be better than the horizontal bar chart ranking list, and it should be more intersting to read.
 - I can explore the city around pittsburgh, figuring out those cities have comparatively lower precipitation, and we can combine these with the recommendations, to provide plans for audience to 'escape' from pittsburgh in rainy season.
 - I would also focus on the history of pittsburgh's rain.
 Like is there any geographical changes caused by rain.
 I tried to find this data this time, but I cannot find any.
 If I have more time, I can delve deeper into this part.

+Overall, I think this project is pretty intersting, and could be helpful for incoming students and residents in Pittsburgh to learn the pattern of weather, and making most of it!